How burnout affects your vagina

 Adrenal fatigue may affect your progesterone levels in two ways.

-First, by reducing the amount of DHEA (dehydroepiandrosterone) secreted by the adrenals, so reducing your body’s ability to produce normal progesterone levels.
+First, by reducing the amount of DHEA (dehydroepiandrosterone) secreted by the adrenals, you reduce your body’s ability to produce normal progesterone levels.

-DHEA regulates cholesterol metabolism, with cholesterol required to make progesterone, oestrogen and testosterone.
+DHEA regulates cholesterol metabolism, as cholesterol is required to produce progesterone, estrogen, and testosterone.

-Second, you may end up with low progesterone production in the ovaries, resulting in less cortisol and adrenaline being made in the adrenal glands.
+Second, you may end up with lower progesterone production via the ovaries, resulting in less cortisol and adrenaline being made in the adrenal glands.

 So how exactly does adrenal fatigue give you an itchy vagina?

-1. Your adrenal glands produce cortisol, which keeps you alert during the day, and offers you the feeling of anxiety when you are stressed or conversely the feeling of excitement when you are having fun.1
+1. The adrenal glands produce cortisol, which keeps you alert during the day and offers a feeling of anxiety when you are stressed, or conversely, a feeling of excitement when you are having fun.1

 2. Your body uses progesterone to make cortisol.

-3. If you are low in progesterone for some reason, you can run out of cortisol.
+3. If you are low in progesterone, you can run out of cortisol.

-5. When you run out of cortisol (and/or progesterone), you end up with adrenal fatigue.
+5. When you run out of cortisol (and/or progesterone), you end up with adrenal fatigue or burnout.

-6. …and signs of low progesterone, like an itchy vagina, vaginal discharge, and even urinary tract discomfort (needing to pee a lot/urgency).
+6. Signs of low progesterone include an itchy vagina, vaginal discharge, and even urinary tract discomfort (needing to urinate a lot/urinary urgency).

 What low progesterone means